Optimal Fairness Scheduling for Coded Caching in Multi-AP Wireless Local Area Networks: Introduction

 \section{Introduction}

 The increasing amount of data traffic, especially driven by multimedia applications, has necessitated the development of new communication techniques.
 One interesting resource is on-device memory; it is cheap and can be used to proactively store a large part of multimedia content, e.g., for video-on-demand (VoD) applications.
 As a result, many researchers have considered the efficient use of onboard memory in the context of \emph{caching}.
 Pioneering works in this regard introduced femtocaching~\cite{shanmugam2013femtocaching} and F-RAN models~\cite{park2016joint}.
-A major breakthrough happened with the introduction of coded caching (CC)~\cite{maddah2014fundamental}, which showed that a speedup factor in the achievable rate, scaling with the cumulative cache size in the network, is possible by multicasting carefully created codewords.
-Later, many works extended the original work of~\cite{maddah2014fundamental}, e.g., for wireless~\cite{tolli2017multi}, multi-server~\cite{shariatpanahi2016multi}, multi-antenna~\cite{shariatpanahi2018physical}, and multi-hop networks with helpers assisting the communication~\cite{mozhgan}.
-Meantime, many challenges hindering the applicability of CC techniques in real networks were addressed.
-For example, the subpacketization bottleneck was studied for single- and multi-antenna setups~\cite{lampiris2018adding,salehi2020lowcomplexity}, simpler beamformer designs were introduced~\cite{salehi2020lowcomplexity,mahmoodi2021low}, and the problem of supporting network dynamicity was addressed~\cite{caire,salehi2021low,abolpour2022coded}.
+A major breakthrough happened with the introduction of coded caching (CC)~\cite{maddah2014fundamental}, which showed a speedup factor in the achievable rate, scaling with the cumulative cache size in the network, is possible by multicasting carefully created codewords.
+Later, many works extended the original CC work of~\cite{maddah2014fundamental}, e.g., for wireless~\cite{tolli2017multi}, multi-server~\cite{shariatpanahi2016multi}, multi-antenna~\cite{shariatpanahi2018physical}, D2D~\cite{ji2015fundamental}, shared-cache~\cite{parrinello2019fundamental}, multi-access~\cite{serbetci2019multi}, and combinatorial~\cite{brunero2022fundamental} networks.

+While these works are mathematically elegant and often yield information-theoretic optimality results~\cite{yu2017exact}, the application of CC in realistic scenarios remains problematic.
+For example, most of the works treating CC on wireless networks assume that the physical layer (e.g., multi-user MIMO precoding) can be jointly designed with the CC scheme~\cite{salehi2020lowcomplexity,lampiris2018adding}.
+While this is possible in principle, it is highly unlikely that a new wireless standard's PHY and MAC layers are designed as a function of CC.
+This is because CC, as a content distribution scheme, is implemented at the ``application layer'' (i.e., it is deployed at the video server and at the video clients running on the user devices), while the PHY and MAC layers are defined by completely different standardization bodies and must serve a much wider range of applications and traffic types.